EmeraldTiub/java-projects/SOURCE ROOT/Qi/Qi_HotelRoomBooking/demo description.md

 - We'll use a two-dimensional array to solve the problem

-- Later we'll consid er how we might extend the solution to cover all the rooms at the hotel, or even more hotels
+- Later we'll consider how we might extend the solution to cover all the rooms at the hotel, or even more hotels

 -----------------------------------------------------------------